lekeodewuyi/fast-fingers-frontend/README.md

 Logged in users get a a wider range of functionalities.
 They can save their own custom texts and they can get their average stats over time, etc.

-Some of the tools used to design this API include Node.js, Express, Firebase, etc.

 The server-side code repository is available [here](https://github.com/lekeodewuyi/typing-app-frontend)